DerGuru/The-Resonant/New Chapters/03 - Part3/P3-02_Terms_and_Conditions.md

 "You're welcome.
 Now tell me: are we actually going to sign this?"

-"Modified version, yes."
+"I am still hesitant, but a modified version, yes."
 Jason set down his fork.
 "We can't keep running.
 Malvek has resources.
 Time.
 Patience.
 We don't.
 This buys us legitimacy.
 Room to operate.
 Time to get stronger."

 "And when we're strong enough?"

 "Then we decide if the terms still serve us.
-Or if we renegotiate from a position of even greater capability."
+Or if we renegotiate."
 He paused.
 "But right now?
 We take the deal.
 We document everything.
 And we prove we can be trusted partners."

 Lina looked at him for a long moment.
 "You're thinking like a leader now."